MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

-The Redirection Page will be accessible from everyone and would look like this:
+The Redirection Page will be accessible to everyone and will look like this:

 ![Redirection Page Picture](./img/wireframe/redirectionPage.png)